FFXIVPocketGuide/FFXIVPocketGuide/_posts/ew/2023-11-24-6-4-voidcast-dais.md

             tags:
               - AoE (Area)
             notes:
-              - Circle AoE will move long each side before coming back in the centre.
-Move to centre first then to the side.
+              - Circle AoEs will move long each side before coming back in the centre.
+Move to centre first, then to the sides.
           - type: Regular
             name: Eventide Fall
             roles: